 The Corporation has a defined-contribution retirement plan covering all employees that have completed one year of service and have reached the age of 21.
 Vesting occurs after three years of service.
 Contributions to the plan are at the discretion of the Board of Trustees of Presbyterian Senior Living and employees have the ability to direct how their contributions are invested.
-For the years ended December 31, 2021 and 2020, retirement plan expense totaled approximately \$932,000 and \$734,000, respectively.
+For the years ended December 31, 2022 and 2021, contributions to the plan totaled approximately \$665,000 and \$873,000, respectively.

-15. Functionalized Expenses
+15. Functional Expenses